Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Materials and Methods

 \subsubsection{GFDL}

-The climate model output is taken from a state-of-the-art ESM from Phase 6 of the Coupled Model Intercomparison Project (CMIP6), namely the GFDL-ESM4 \cite{dunne_gfdl_2020}.
+The climate model output is taken from a state-of-the-art ESM from Phase 6 of the Coupled Model Intercomparison Project (CMIP6), namely GFDL-ESM4 \cite{dunne_gfdl_2020}.
+We abbreviate the model with GFDL throughout the paper.
 The dataset contains daily precipitation data of the first ensemble member (r1i1p1f1) of the historical simulation (esm-hist).
-The data is available from 1850 to 2014, at 1° latitudinal and 1.25° longitudinal resolution and daily temporal resolution.
+The data is available from 1850 to 2014, at 1° latitudinal and 1.25° longitudinal resolution and a daily temporal resolution.

+GFDL-ESM4 \cite{dunne_gfdl_2020} SSP5-8.5 represents a high-emission future pathway.
+We use daily-resolution data from the CMIP6 archive, provided at 1° latitude and 1.25° longitude spatial resolution, covering the period from 2015 to 2100.